Worthington Industries, Inc. (WOR) CEO John McConnell on Q3 2020 Results - Earnings Call Transcript

 Phil Gibbs

 Let me just ask one more before I jump off.
-I know there’s been a lot of gloom and doom and seriously in - and that’s a serious concern, given where we are in the here and now.
+I know there’s been a lot of gloom and doom and seriously in - and that’s a serious concern, given where we are in the era now.
 But what’s - is there - are you modeling any scenarios where there could be a sharp bounce back in three months or four months similar to some extent with what we’re seeing in China, because I think while not likely, it’s certainly a possibility.
-So, I’m wondering how you’re thinking about the potential for that not wanted to cut too deep.
+So, I’m wondering how you’re thinking about the potential for that not wanting to cut too deep.
 Thanks.

 Andy Rose